BrummieQuinn/Javascript/Calculator project/calculatorproject.md

 - If it breaks thats fine, it means it was a one time solution and I'll need to think of something else.
 I'm actually looking forward to trying to take a more complex calculation and trying to parse the strings and operators to use in my calculate function.
 - Before any of that I need to add the next operators and then  work on the edge cases I came up with earlier in the project that I'll need to handle
 - My calculator is now performing basic arithmetic, I still have edge cases to take care of but far from just basic addition I have the four basic arithmetic calculations done too!!
+- currently division by 0 logs a result of infinity.
+I believe I need to return a BigInt data type to handle this case
+- I need to handle what happens when 2 operators are entered with an exception for ** exponentials